send money international transfer remittance

 • Banks: Nearly all Swiss banks let you send money from your private account or current account to a foreign bank account.

-• Money transfer outlets: International remittance service providers like Western Union, Moneygram, and Ria, work with local money transfer outlets in numerous countries.
+• Money transfer agencies: International remittance service providers like Western Union, Moneygram, and Ria, work with local money transfer outlets in numerous countries.
 You can send money abroad and receive money from other countries at these outlets.
-Some of these companies also let you send money from a credit card or bank account online through their web portal or mobile app.

-• Neobanks: Some online-only banks specialize in international money transfers.
+• Neobanks: Some online-only banking service providers like Wise and Currencyfair specialize in international money transfers.
 In most cases, the recipient must have a bank account, but some neobanks also offer transfers to mobile wallets.

 • Credit card issuers: Some credit card issuers give you the option of sending money from your card to the debit or credit card of a recipient in a foreign country.